Type species: Sphinx nerii Linnaeus, 1758.

 The southern Mediterranean region, North Africa and the Middle East to Afghanistan (Ebert, 1969) and Turkmenistan (Danov & Pereladov, 1985).
 Along the Mediterranean, there is no clear distinction between resident and migrant populations.
 Permanent populations exist in suitable locations in Sicily, Crete and Cyprus (Lewandowski & Fisher, 2002); however, over a number of favourable years further colonies may be established in those islands and also in southern Italy and southern Greece, all of which die out during a hard winter.

-A rare vagrant to the far north, such as to Finland, Sweden, England, Ireland (O'Connor, 1999) and the Shetland Islands (Walterson, 2003), but less rare in central Europe.
-However, in 2018 numerous adults and larvae were found throughout central and western Europe, even in Spain (Monasterio León et al., 2018; Guzmán, 2018), where it rarely occurs; Ribbe (1909-1912) had noted it from Malaga and Andalucia as a rarity.
+A rare vagrant to the far north, such as to Finland, Sweden, England, Ireland (O'Connor, 1999) and the Shetland Islands (Walterson, 2003), but less rare in central Europe (Gergely, Judit & Zsolt, 2018), were it seems to be becoming more common with climate change.
+In 2016 significant numbers of larvae were found in southeastern Austria (Habeler & Berg, 2016).
+In 2018 numerous adults and larvae were again found throughout central and western Europe, even in Spain (Monasterio León et al., 2018; Guzmán, 2018), where it rarely occurs; Ribbe (1909-1912) had noted it from Malaga and Andalucia as a rarity.
 In 2019 larvae of this species were common on ornamental oleanders in late summer along the Dalmatian coast of Croatia as far north as Pula (Pittaway, pers. obs.
 2019).